Technology Policy

 - SPS discourages the storage of personal data on SPS technology and is not responsible for the loss or damage of any data stored or transmitted on SPS technology.

 - SPS may collect and store information about usage which includes, but is not limited to, the date and time a user visits a website and information about the user’s activities while online.
+In addition, SPS students may access online platforms such as YouTube and Google Maps (complete list here ), and these online platforms may collect and use your child’s personal information.
+By utilizing SPS technology, you consent to this collection and usage.

 - The Children’s Internet Protection Act requires SPS to monitor and review online activities originating from SPS devices or SPS technology.
 If monitoring leads SPS to discover that a user has violated or may be violating SPS’s policies or federal or state law, SPS reserves the right to conduct an investigation and cooperate with law enforcement.